aridoza/foundational-java/oop-java-lesson/intro-to-oop.md

 In this example, _public_ is the visibility.
 Top-level classes can only be public or default (unspecified).
 Top-level means that they are not inner classes, and we will define inner classes later in this lesson.

 _public_ classes (lower case p) can be referenced by any other class, and this is the most common class visibility.
-As we saw earlier, a file may contain _no more than one_ public class.
+A file may contain _no more than one_ public class.
 The rule is that every top level public Java class must reside in a file that exactly matches the file name (minus the `.java` file type, of course).

-> Note: Inner classes don't have this restriction, and can be given any valid Java name, as we will demonstrate later.

 #### Default Classes